Use case / couples

 Honeydue

-Designed for this use case.
-Both partners connect all accounts, see everything, and can discuss transactions in-app with comments and emoji reactions.
+Designed for this.
+Both partners connect every account, see everything, and can comment on transactions in app.

 Watch out for

-Requires full trust and comfort with zero financial privacy.
+Requires full trust and zero financial privacy.
+Not for everyone.

 Selective sharing

-Each partner chooses which accounts to share and which to keep private.
-Joint expenses visible to both, personal spending visible only to the account holder.
+Each partner picks which accounts to share.
+Joint expenses visible to both, personal spending visible only to the owner.

 Best free app